Enable Microsoft Entra self-service password reset on the Windows sign-in screen

 reg unload "hku\Default"

-• The error "Something went wrong" can also occur when anything interrupts connectivity to URL https://passwordreset.activedirectory.windowsazure.cn/n/passwordreset.
-For example, this error can occur when antivirus software runs on the workstation without exclusions for URLs passwordreset.activedirectory.windowsazure.cn, ajax.aspnetcdn.com, and ocsp.digicert.cn.
+• The error "Something went wrong" can also occur when anything interrupts connectivity to the URL https://passwordreset.activedirectory.windowsazure.cn/n/passwordreset.
+For example, this error can occur when antivirus software runs on the workstation without exclusions for the URLs passwordreset.activedirectory.windowsazure.cn, ajax.aspnetcdn.com, and ocsp.digicert.com.
 Disable this software temporarily to test if the issue is resolved or not.

 Windows 7, 8, and 8.1 password reset

-To configure a Windows 7, 8, or 8.1 device for SSPR at the sign-in screen, review the following prerequisites and configuration steps.
+To configure a Windows 7, 8, or 8.1 device for SSPR on the Windows sign-in screen, review the following prerequisites and configuration steps.

 Windows 7, 8, and 8.1 prerequisites